Index Match in Google Sheets (2 Simple Examples + Guide)

-Google Sheets search functions make life easier.
-Among those functions are the INDEX and MATCH, when used alone, the Google Sheets INDEX and MATCH functions appear to have limited applications.
+When used alone, the Google Sheets INDEX and MATCH functions have limited applications.
 However, when combined, they can be potent.
-In fact, when used together, they can provide an excellent and, to some, even a superior alternative to the VLOOKUP function.
+When used together, they can provide an excellent and, to some, even a superior alternative to the VLOOKUP function.

-In this article, we will go over Google Sheets INDEX MATCH, what each function does separately, and how they work together.
-We’ll also go over why we believe this master combo is superior to VLOOKUP.
-Read on to learn everything you need to know about index match in Google Sheets.
+In this INDEX MATCH Google Sheets guide, we’ll look into what each function does and how they work together.
+We’ll also cover why this master combo can be superior to VLOOKUP.
+Read on to learn everything you need to know about INDEX MATCH in Google Sheets.

 Why Use INDEX and MATCH in Google Sheets

-To make it simpler, these Lookup functions in Google Sheets are ideal for finding what you need when you have a large amount of data.
-And INDEX and MATCH can look up data automatically rather than requiring a person to do so manually.
-The time a person can save depends on how long it takes them to look up the data manually, how many records are being looked up, and if they understand how to use the formulas correctly.
+To simplify it, LOOKUP functions in Google Sheets are ideal for finding what you need when you have a large amount of data.
+Meanwhile, the INDEX and MATCH functions can look up data automatically rather than requiring a person to do so manually.

 =INDEX(reference, [row], [column])

-row – is the number of rows to offset from the very first cell of your range.
-Optional, 0 if omitted.
+• row: This represents the number of rows to offset from the very first cell of your range.
+Optional: 0 if omitted.

-column – just like row, is the number of offset columns.
-Also optional, also 0 if omitted.
+• column: Similar to a row, it refers to the number of offset columns.
+Also optional: 0 if omitted.

 =MATCH(search_key, range, search_type)